AppFolioOnboarding/tasks/tasks/05_image_seeds.md

 - [ ] After running `rake db:setup` at least 20 images are shown in the
   homepage.
-- [ ] When a new app is deployed on heroku (e.g., every review app), that app has at least 20 images on its homepage.
+- [ ] When a new app is deployed on heroku (e.g., every review app), that app automatically has at least 20 images on its homepage.

 Dependencies:
 - Image Index